Teenage slumber party ideas and photos submitted by:

 The invitations for the slumber party were chocolate bars.
-I bought enough chocolate bars (Carmilk bars) for each guest, then slipped the outside wrapper off (leaving the gold wrapped chocolate bar alone).
+I bought enough chocolate bars (Carmilk bars) for each guest.
+Then I slipped the outside wrapper off (leaving the gold wrapped chocolate bar alone).
 I then wrote out my own “wrapper” (with Cassandra’s Party instead of the name of the chocolate, the information instead of the nutritional information, and the words “fun, laughter, games, prizes, friends” instead of the ingredients).

 We started off the night with each girl, as she got there, joining in the game being played in the living room.
 It was called “What is it?”